Agenda

 Participants: Fiona Pounds, Associate Director and Deputy General Manager, The London P&I Club

-Closing Drinks Reception – Paulaner Brauhaus
+Closing Drinks Reception – Paulaner Brauhaus, Sponsored by Maritime Risk Management

 Cannon Events Ltd reserves the right to amend the program and is not responsible for cancellations due to unforeseen circumstances.
 Cannon Events Ltd accepts no responsibility for statements made orally or in written material distributed by any of its speakers at its conferences.
 In addition, Cannon Events Ltd is not responsible for any copying, republication, or redistribution of such statement.